 - Acquire travel insurance that covers medical care or an unexpected extended hotel stay

 Additionally, American tourists must demonstrate that they live in the authorized states of entry to the country, by way of their state’s driver’s license or state ID.
 Tourists must also follow all airport and local health protocols.

 Epidemiological forms, social distancing, face coverings, sanitizing stations, sanitizer carpets and heat cameras to detect high temperatures… A video released by Aeris Holding, the SJO terminal’s management company, presents the sanitary protocols.

-Tourist visa valid until November 18
+Tourist visa valid until March 2021

 The country shut down its borders to arriving tourists and non-residents on March 18th, after a State of Emergency was declared due to the coronavirus pandemic on March 16th.

 Typically Costa Rica issues tourist visas for a maximum stay of 90 days, but the Immigration Administration has shown flexibility during the context of COVID-19.
 Indeed, foreigners who entered Costa Rica on a tourist visa after 17 December 2019 and before 31 October 2020, can legally remain in Costa Rica until 2 March 2021.
 There is no need to apply for this to be processed, it is applied automatically.